Artiume/Crypto/README.md

 <li class="h3"><a href="#history-of-reserve-currencies">History of Reserve Currencies</a></li>
 <li class="h2"><a href="#misc">Misc</a></li>

+## What is a cryptocurrency

+There are two main components to cryptocurrency with a growing number of additional components as Web3 grows.
+The ledger, also known as the blockchain and its associated coin.
+[A cryptocurrency similar to a Coin is a Token,](https://www.ledger.com/academy/crypto/what-is-the-difference-between-coins-and-tokens) it may be bought and sold similar to coins.
+In addition to Tokens, there are also smart contracts, decentralized autonomous organization (DAO's), and more.
+See the Web3 section for more.

 ## How to start

 The first step is to create a wallet.
 This is similar to creating a bank account.
 There are two types of wallets; hot wallets and cold wallets.
 A hot wallet is the term for a digital wallet or one that is on your phone or computer.
 Using a software wallet such as [MyEtherWallet (MEW)](https://www.myetherwallet.com/) or [Metamask](https://metamask.io/), here's a [comparison of the two](https://cryptogeek.info/en/compare-wallets/metamask-vs-myetherwallet).
 These are Ethereum based wallets.
 For different cryptos, different apps would be necessary.